synxty/idea/[game-title].md

 Offensive attributes are primarily focused on a character's ability to deal damage or harm to opponents.
 These attributes are crucial for characters with roles that focus on dealing damage, such as Assassins, Rangers, and to a lesser extent, Paladins and Titans.
 These stats help characters maximize their damage output and contribute to the defeat of opponents.

 - **Damage:** The character's offensive strength, influencing the damage dealt to opponents.
 - **Critical Hit:** The bonus damage inflicted when a character strikes a critical hit.
+Ignores resistance.
 - **Critical Hit Chance:** The likelihood of a character landing a critical hit.
 - **Range:** The distance from which a character can engage in combat effectively.
 - **Accuracy:** The character's precision in landing attacks on opponents.